4store/4store/src/admin/README.md

     nodes = foo1;foo2:6000;foo3.example.org:1234;127.0.0.1;[2001:db8::1]:6733

-#### Setting: 4s-boss_discovery ####
+#### Setting: discovery ####

 Default:

-    4s-boss_discovery = none
+    discovery = none

 This field can take one of four values, 'none', 'default', 'fallback' or 'sole'.

-This specifies how (and if) 4s-boss on storage nodes is used for store discovery.
+This specifies how (and if) 4s-boss on is used for store discovery.
 This setting will affect how things like 4s-httpd and 4s-import find out about running 4s-backend processes.

 Settings are: